Rahix/FreeCAD-Macros/README.md

 [Df3DP-R3.5]: https://blog.rahix.de/design-for-3d-printing/#the-overhanging-counterbore-trick

 ## License
-This repository is licensed under the `LGPL v2` license.
+This repository is licensed under the `LGPL-2.1-or-later` license.
 See [LICENSE](./LICENSE) for more info.